 Once, in the Pyrenees, I walked an ancient road.
-Built by Romans in the mountains created by Hercules.
+One built by Romans in the mountains created by Hercules.
 Or so the story goes.
 Mountains built as a mausoleum for his beloved Pirene – who did not love him or his violent ways.
 Pirene, who ran to the blazing woods so as to not be found, for she had no love for Hercules.
-The woods she herself set on fire.
-Hercules, following the mighty plume from the fire, found his beloved burnt.
+The woods, she herself, set on fire.
+Hercules, following the mighty plume from the fire, found his beloved – burnt.
 So he piled stones.
 One by one, out of grief, until a mountain rose.
 Then mountains.
 So that all that came after would forever know of his sorrow.

 The Roman roads are now trails that lead hikers up into mountains.
 Into the beautiful mausoleum of Pirene.
 The Pyrenees.
 Through oak and pine.
 I climbed above walled villages.
 Beautiful fortresses.
 And watched a dusk arrive.
 Watched as the lights of a village came on.
 The sky a haunting tease of brightness.
 A bruised cerulean spiraling to black.
 The coming of night no surprise.
 The ritual of it.
 The cycle.
 Long rays of light receding.
 Pulled back to earth and into the horizon by some mighty force.

-I admire the roads the Romans built.
-The ancient stones so carefully placed they hold even now.
-One by one they were placed.
-Each on top of the other.
+I admire the work of the Romans.
+Ancient stones so carefully placed they hold even now.
+Placed one by one, and each atop the other.
 Dry stone walls.
 Meaning there is no mortar.
 Nothing but the fitting together of found stones.
 Or cut stones.
 Precise.
 The puzzle of it.
 I stood atop one such wall.
 Laid down atop it to see more closely the perfectly fitted stone.
 Ran my hand along the fissures, filled now with dirt and moss and lichen.
 I wondered at the hands that built.
 The ancient skill.